Pray for our Nation.

 Pray for our Senators and Representatives in Congress.

 Pray for your local City, Parish and School Board officials.

 Pray for our Police and Fire employees.

 Pray for our Pastors.

-Our classes will be based on the lectures of Hillsdale College's Constitution 101 series, which were conducted by Hillsdale in 2012 as a public service and made available free of charge to all who registered at that time.
-This course remains posted on YouTube, so if you miss a class, it's not difficult to view the session that you missed on your computer at home before coming to the next class.
+Our classes have been based on the lectures of Hillsdale College's Constitution 101 series, which were first conducted by Hillsdale in 2012 as a public service and made available free of charge to all who registered at that time.
+The course remains posted on YouTube, so if a class is missed, it's not difficult to view the session on your computer at home before coming to the next class.
 What makes Hillsdale's Constitution 101 course unique is that they have a very affordable textbook that goes along with it - The U.S. Constitution: A Reader.
 The book is composed of original documents and writings by our founding fathers, both in favor of and against the original U.S. Constitution so that an informed and balanced view of the range of opinions and issues discussed during the time leading up to and after the adoption of our founding documents can be seen.
 Print copies of the textbook are still available on Hilldale's website for $30 + shipping, but the complete contents of the book can also be viewed free of charge.
 Most of the documents should be easy to find elsewhere on the internet, as well.
 See the following links for more information: